ues-io/uesio/README.md

 #### testing migrations

-To test running migrations (against a separate `pgtest` database alongside your main `postgresio` database for dev), do the following (run from THIS top-level directory!):
+To test running migrations (against a separate `pgtest` database alongside your main `postgresio` database for dev), do the following (run from THIS top-level directory!) assuming you have [installed golang-migrate](https://github.com/golang-migrate/migrate/tree/master/cmd/migrate#installation) and `psql` the [postgres client](https://www.postgresql.org/download/):

 ```
 docker compose up -d